uclahs-cds/Ligare/src/web/README.md

 # About the Library

 `BL_Python.web` is intended to handle a lot of the boilerplate needed to create and run Flask applications.
-A primary component of that boilerplate is tying disparate pieces of functionality and other libraries together in a seemless way.
+A primary component of that boilerplate is tying disparate pieces of functionality and other libraries together in a seamless way.
 For example, [SQLAlchemy](https://www.sqlalchemy.org/) is an ORM supported through `BL_Python.database` that this library integrates with to make database functionality simpler to make use of.

 ## Flask